upeshp/MS3_EasyDinner/README.md

 The following features were considered during the build of the site, however due to time constraints, these were not included in this version, but could be added at a later date:

-- 	Ability to rate/mark a recipe as a favourite
+- 	Ability to rate/mark a recipe as a favourite.
--	Introducing recipe categories e.g. vegetarian/quick/easy etc which can then be filtered
+-	Introducing recipe categories e.g. vegetarian/quick/easy etc, which can then be filtered.
--	Pagination to ensure not too many recipes displayed on 1 page
+-	Pagination to ensure not too many recipes displayed on 1 page.
--   Displaying latest or featured recipes on homepage
+-   Displaying latest or featured recipes on homepage.
--   See unresolved bugs section in Testing for further features left to implement
+-   See unresolved bugs section in [testing](https://github.com/upeshp/MS3_EasyDinner/blob/master/TESTING.md) for further features left to implement.

 <span id="Technologies"></span>